- Search The Registry

 Jacob Lawrence was born in Atlantic City, NJ, and was 13 when he moved with his family to New York City.
 He studied at the Harlem Art Workshop in New York City from 1934 to 1936, when he won a scholarship to the American Artists School in the same city.
 He was in his 20s when his "Migration Series" made him nationally famous.
 The series depicted the epic Great Migration of Blacks from the rural South to the urban North in the 20th century.

 Lawrence concentrated on depicting the history and struggles of African America.
 He is famous for his narrative series--dozens of paintings on a single historical figure or topic--generally portray people or periods important to Black histories, such as abolitionists John Brown and Frederick Douglass.
 Lawrence's simplified graphic forms draw from various artistic traditions, including expressionism and cubism.
-Lawrence referred to his style as "dynamic cubism," though by his own account the primary influence was not so much French art as the shapes and colors of Harlem.
+Lawrence referred to his style as "dynamic cubism," though by his own account, the primary influence was not so much French art as the shapes and colors of Harlem.

-Among his more famous works are The Harriet Tubman Series (30 panels) and The Great Migration Series (60 panels).
-Lawrence also illustrated a collection of Aesop's fables, produced posters for the 1972 Olympic Games, and wrote and illustrated Harriet and the Promised Land, a children's book of verse about Harriet Tubman.
+Among his famous works are The Harriet Tubman Series (30 panels) and The Great Migration Series (60 panels).
+Lawrence also illustrated a collection of Aesop's fables and produced posters for the 1972 Olympic Games.
+He wrote and illustrated Harriet and the Promised Land, a children's book of verse about Harriet Tubman.

 Lawrence was honored as an artist, teacher, and humanitarian when the NAACP awarded him the Spingarn Medal in 1970 for his outstanding achievements.
 In 1974 the Whitney Museum of American Art in New York held a major retrospective of his work, and in 1983, he was elected to the American Academy of Arts and Letters.
 1998 he received Washington State's highest honor, The Washington Medal of Merit.
 He was awarded the U.S. National Medal of the Arts in 1990.